b8zhong/moe-transformer-jax/README.md

 - Attention with KV caching for autoregressive use cases
 - Expert capacity limits with residual fallback on overflow
 - Parallelized BPE tokenizer with deterministic merges
-- Modular Haiku components for experimentation
+- Modular PyTorch components for experimentation
-- Multi-device expert execution via `shard_map`

 ## Components